Last updated on August 30th, 2023

 If you are looking for low prices and a slow pace then you can safely stay in Bergama for a week.
 It’s definitely a good amount of time to enjoy ancient architecture and go on a trip to the sea to neighboring Dikili.
 It’s difficult to describe in words what a unique and special destination it is.
 This is why I am sharing a mini collection of my photos

-This is it guys on Bergama.
-Do not miss this city when planning your Aegean coast of Turkey itinerary!
+This is it on Bergama ancient city for now.
+Do not miss this town when planning your Aegean coast of Turkey itinerary!
 Or perhaps you have already visited it.
 Can you relate to my impressions?
 If you are planning a trip to Turkey now, is Bergama on your list?
 Let me know in the comments below!